Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Experimental Setups

-{\bf Datasets.} {\it Mini}ImageNet~\cite{VinyalsBLKW16Matching} contains 100 classes and 600 images per class.
-64/16/20 non-overlapping splits are used as meta-training/validation/test~\cite{Sachin2017}, respectively.
-All images are cropped to $84\times84$.
+{\it Mini}ImageNet~\cite{VinyalsBLKW16Matching} contains 100 classes and 600 images per class.
+Three non-overlapping splits with class number 64/16/20 are used as meta-training/validation/test~\cite{Sachin2017}, respectively. {\it Tiered}ImageNet~\cite{Ren2018Meta} splits its 608 classes into 351/97/160, and there are 779,165 images in total.
+For {\it Mini}ImageNet and {\it Tiered}ImageNet, all images are cropped to $84\times84$.
 Two splits of CIFAR-100~\cite{Lee2019Meta} are investigated with 32 by 32 small images.
-In the CIFAR-FS, 64/16/20 classes are selected from the 100 classes for meta-train/val/test.
+In CIFAR-FS, 64/16/20 classes are selected from the 100 classes for meta-training/validation/test.
 While for FC-100, 60, 20, and 20 classes are selected in a special manner to enlarge the discrepancy among the three sets.
 Each class contains 600 images.
-No meta-training labels are used by default.
+No meta-training/validation labels are used by default.